Using Shape to Categorize: Low-Shot Learning with an Explicit Shape Bias: Using Shape for Low-Shot Classification

 \subsection{Low-Shot Learning with Shape Bias}

 We begin by describing the \emph{problem formulation:} We assume that shape data in the form of 3D point clouds is available for each RGB image in a dataset.
-This is easily achieved by rendering the RGB images from the 3D models.
-3D shape information is used explicitly during training and validation, in order to construct a representation with an explicit shape bias.
+We achieve this by rendering RGB images from the 3D models.
+3D shape information is used directly during training and validation, in order to construct a representation with an explicit shape bias.
 In addition, during the low-shot phase, episodes are generated so that point clouds are available for the support objects, but \emph{not} for the query objects.
 This assumption allows for both appearance and shape information to be used in building class prototypes, but \emph{inference is done using images only}.
 The distinction between image only low-shot learning and our new setting is illustrated in Figure~\ref{fig:setting}.

 In this work, we adopt a low-shot learning approach based on a \emph{metric embedding space}.
 In this approach, $\mathcal{D}^{\text{train}}$ is used to learn a function $f_i$ that maps the input data into an embedding space where object instances of the same category are close and instances of different categories are far apart, according to some distance metric.
-This mapping can be fixed after being learning from $\mathcal{D}^{\text{train}}$ or fine-tuned further, depending upon the algorithm design.
+This mapping can be fixed after being learned from $\mathcal{D}^{\text{train}}$ or fine-tuned further, depending upon the algorithm design.
 During the low-shot phase, the supports and queries are mapped into the embedding space (see Figure~\ref{fig:setting}), and the queries are classified according to a nearest neighbor or nearest class prototype (e.g. support centroid) rule.
 Metric-based low-shot learning has high accuracy \cite{wang2019simpleshot} and is significantly more computationally efficient than approaches that fine-tune on the low-shot supports.
 We first demonstrate that shape-based low-shot learning allows for better generalization than image-based low-shot learning, and then show how a shape-based embedding with high generalization ability can be used to improve image-based low-shot classification.

 \textbf{Shape-based low-shot learning outperforms image-based low-shot learning}